 Carillonneurs, those who play carillons, are relatively rare.
 Much like bell founding, it is a practice born of passion, Kate Sunderlin said.
 A players’ guild in North America works to spread the art and to educate others.
 Many universities with carillons incorporate them into the music department.

 Ringing In History

-After decades of the belfry containing only speakers, the first 18 bells arrived June 22 to take their rightful places in NC State's Memorial Belltower on June 23-24.
-The four largest were installed individually into a large steel frame, one topping more than 1800 pounds in weight.
-The other 14 flew up into the belfry already attached in groups of three or four to headstocks.
-In a few weeks, the rest of the 55 total bells will be installed along with the clavier, or console, to give the university the state's largest carillon.
-While the tower's roof had to be removed temporarily to put in the larger bells, the others will be carried up new interior steps.
+After decades of the belfry containing only speakers, the first 18 bells arrived June 22 to take their rightful places in NC State’s Memorial Belltower on June 23-24.
+The four largest were installed individually into a large steel frame, one weighing more than 1,800 pounds.
+The other 14 flew into the belfry already attached in groups of three or four to headstocks.
+In a few weeks, the rest of the 55 total bells will be installed along with the clavier, or console, to give the university the state’s largest carillon.
+While the tower’s roof had to be removed temporarily to put in the larger bells, the others will be carried up new interior steps.
 Photos by Marc Hall.

 Historical records indicate that Deacy’s first design called for a chime, but alumni and others quickly began talking competitively about a larger instrument to outstrip those in other area belfries.

 “You could not fit any more bells in this tower even if you wanted to,” Kate Sunderlin said.
 “It’s stuffed to the gills.”

 Passersby should be alert for more ringing when remaining bells are installed, likely in August.

 The bells will last for many years.
 Water and weather will affect them slightly, and they will need regular maintenance checks.